-If you're wondering what a radon mitigation system might cost, perhaps you have already determined that your home has a radon problem.
+If you're wondering what a radon mitigation system might cost, perhaps you have already determined that your home has a radon gas problem.
 Or maybe you've recently learned that a neighbor discovered high levels of radon gas in his home and you're wondering if yours might have high levels too.
-The obvious thing to do is to find out.
+Once you know for sure, you have options for radon mitigation systems.

 Testing for Radon